seanbradley/tf/README.md

 * VSCode for the IDE
 * Familiarity with Python, Bash, and Git

-REASON:

-Dual booting set-ups are a bit of a pain.
-WSL seems like a convenient compromise.
-Remains to be seen.

 The gear I used...

 * Windows 11
 * Processor: 12th Gen Intel(R) Core(TM) i7-12700H   2.70 GHz
 * Memory: 1TB plus 16.0 GB RAM

 The following were successfully installed via these instructions...

 * Python version = 3.10.6